Side Hustles

 Achievement App

-Points are given for activities like counted steps, tracked heart rate, and exercises that are registered by your phone or connected fitness device.
-Of course, it helps to sync a Fitbit or another device with it for extra points, but it’ll work with most built-in fitness apps on your phone, like Samsung Health.
+The app awards points for counted steps, heart rate tracking, and exercises recorded by your phone or connected fitness devices.
+Syncing a Fitbit or similar device boosts point earnings, though it works with most built-in phone fitness apps like Samsung Health.

 StepBet